The hiring process in Singapore is a much lauded journey for any HR manager who is searching for their next top employee.

 How to write a job description

 Are you currently recruiting for a new staff member and wondering where to begin?
-Do you know whether you’re planning to recruit a contract, temporary or permanent hire?
+Do you know whether you’re planning to recruit a contract or permanent hire in Singapore?
 To make the recruitment process as efficient as possible, you need to make sure your job description is as effective as possible.

 How to promote a job ad